josra/josra.github.io/gatherings/_posts/2015-06-17-2nd-gathering-gothenburg.md

           Brief introductions

-          Discuss migration strategies based on experiences and known technologies - outline a possible joint strategy
+          Discuss migration strategies based on experiences
+          and known technologies.
+Outline a possible joint strategy

     11:30 Lunch

     12:30 Reassemble

           Discuss experiences with the Josra Git flow and the automations.
-          - outline a possible joint strategy for features.
+          Outline a possible joint strategy for features.

     14:00 Wrap-up